-As of the Agent for Unix, Linux and Mac (ULM) 7.1, it is possible to configure which resource keys to ignore during generation of NSE events.
-This allows for exclusion of any values that would cause a conflict in a given environment.
+For the Symantec Management Agent for Unix, Linux, and Mac (ULM) version 7.1 - 7.6, it is possible to configure the resource keys to ignore during the generation of NSE events.
+This allows to exclude the values that could cause a conflict in a given environment.

-(An NSE event is anything sent to the NS/SMP, including Basic Inventory, event transactions, inventory solution, etc.)
+(An NSE event is anything sent to the Notification Server, including Basic Inventory, event transactions, inventory solution, etc.)

 This can apply to any situation where computer resources are merged because they have the same resource key values.